Columbia River Studies

 Columbia River 2010

 We found no difference in survival between Snake & Yakima River hatchery reared spring Chinook smolts in 2006-2009, so we moved tagging locations to Lower Granite & John Day dams in 2010.
 Here are the animations of mixed release groups of hatchery and wild-origin spring Chinook tagged at these dams.
 Note the smolts migrating to Alaska, 2500 km distant from the release point and the smolts re-entering the river & migrating back upstream!
-(Report currently in preparation).
+Read the report.

 Columbia River 2008 vs 2009